 - 4.3.13 In order to fulfil the eligibility requirement for Horses taking part in the Final (see JRs Art.
 261.4.4) both phases of the Competition conducted according to Art.
-274.2.5 must be completed. - 4.3.14 Winner of the final competition will be the Australian Champion. - 3.4.
-The obstacle dimensions and speed of the competitions are to be advised in the Championship schedule.
+274.2.5 must be completed. - 4.3.14 Winner of the final competition will be the Australian Champion.

+4.4 The obstacle dimensions and speed of the competitions are to be advised in the Championship schedule.
 The maximum heights for the competitions are:

 Division First Qualifier Second Qualifier Final

-Children 1.05m 1.10m 1.15m
+Children 1.05 m 1.10 m 1.15 m

 Junior 1.25m 1.30m 1.35m

 Young Rider 1.35m 1.40m 1.45m

 Senior 1.50m 1.55m 1.60m

 Mini Prix 1.40m 1.45m 1.50m

 Futurity 1.30m 1.35m 1.40m

 Amateur 1.10m 1.15m 1.20m

-3.5 Allocation of Points for the First and Second Qualifying Competitions.
+4.5 Allocation of Points for the First and Second Qualifying Competitions.
 The winner of each Competition gets one point more than the number of starters in the First Qualifying Competition.
 The second placed gets two points less than the winner, the third placed three points less than the winner, and so on.

-Athletes eliminated or retiring: Athletes who have been eliminated or have retired in the initial round of the first two Competitions do not get points.
+Athletes eliminated or retiring: Athletes who have been eliminated or have retired in the initial round of the first two Competitions do not get points and are not eligible for the third and final Competition.